 4. They will try to reel you back in if you leave.

 What the narcissist fears most is perceived abandonment.
-The narcissist wants attention - whether it's good or bad attention doesn't matter.
-In Part I, you learned about the narcissist's use of silent treatment as a way to gain control in the relationship.
+The narcissist wants attention — whether it's good or bad attention doesn't matter.
+In Part I, you learned about the narcissist's use of the silent treatment as a way to gain control in a relationship.
 If you try to contact the narcissist or show them that you are upset about silent treatment, they feed off that attention.
 If you ignore the silent treatment, the narcissist will then try to reel you back in.
-This is sometimes referred to as "hoovering", like the vacuum.
-The narcissist will come on so strong that you are now back in the same relationship dynamic.
+This is sometimes referred to as "hoovering" (like the vacuum).
+The narcissist will come on so strong that you are pulled back into the same relationship dynamic.
 As you learned from Part 1, however, that happy reunion will eventually be replaced by an even worse blowup than before.

 The narcissist tells you they didn't have enough money to get you a big birthday present this year.
 Then you see they have a bunch of new clothes in their closet.
-They expect you to pay for entertainment when the two of you go out - and if you don't pay, they guilt trip you and tell you about all the times they paid for an activity.
-You reluctantly pull out your wallet again, because you don't want to deal with the blowback that you know is coming if you confront the narcissist.
+They expect you to pay for entertainment when the two of you go out — and if you don't, they guilt trip you and tell you about all the times they paid for an activity.
+You reluctantly pull out your wallet again, because you don't want to deal with the blowback that you know is coming if you confront them.

 6. They give you gifts that make you scratch your head.